matao1984/temcompanion/README.md

 - <del> Live FFT with interactive area selection

-- Mask in FFT and iFFT
+- <del> Mask in FFT and iFFT

-- Executable App bundle for Windows and MacOS
+- <del> Executable App bundle for Windows and MacOS

-- Better color maps for EDS maps
+- <del> Better color maps for EDS maps